viirtualp1/blog-api/README.md

 A simple REST API for a blog website

-Includes CRUD for posts and tags, DTO validation, a global exception filter, a logging interceptor, and Swagger documentation
+Includes: CRUD for posts and tags, DTO validation, a global exception filter, a logging interceptor, and Swagger documentation
+Database: Prisma+PostgresSQL

 ## Tech Stack